edoko/List-KR/README.md

 You can find an informal introduction to Adguard [here][].

 ## How to use
-In the program you would like to use, use the following url to subscribe to or import List-KR.
+In the program you would like to use, [click this filter subscribe url][] or use the following url to subscribe to or import List-KR.
 ```
 https://github.com/List-KR/List-KR/raw/master/filter.txt
 ```